-Industrial and Manufacturing Injuries Workers' Comp in San Diego, California
+Industrial and Manufacturing Injuries Workers' Compensation

 As anyone who works in a factory knows, manufacturing jobs are extremely physically demanding.
 Heavy equipment, noisy machines, dangerous tools and elevated platforms make an industrial setting one of the most treacherous places to work.
 When you combine these occupational risks with improperly trained employees, a lack of safety management systems, and a poor chain of communication, its not surprising that manufacturing injuries are on the rise.